- What's New

 - The maximum allowed storage is 4,000 GB.
 There is no limit on the number of scale-ups.

-- The DB instance is in Scaling up state when its storage space is being scaled up and the backup services are not affected.
+- When storage space is being scaled up, the DB instance is in Scaling up state and the backup tasks of the instance are not affected.

 - For primary/standby DB instances, scaling up the primary DB instance will cause the standby DB instance to also be scaled up accordingly.